 Ask the Experts: Rich Wilson of Deviance.ai on the Evolution and Adoption of AI

-We recently spoke to Rich to discuss the current adoption of AI and data, the impact of technology on some of the key industries, and how to strike a balance between data privacy and customization.
+We recently spoke to Rich Wilson, Founder of Deviance, on the current adoption of AI and data, the impact of technology on some of the key industries, and how to strike a balance between data privacy and customization.

 You have founded and helped build a number of AI and data businesses, including in the marketing space.
 Tell us a bit about your experience and what you’re working on now.

 I have a background in software development, and during the dotcom boom I built some of the first online stores for companies like Motorola, Homebase and Ocado, and through that I was introduced to the commercial side.
 I found I really enjoyed being out of the office talking to people, and I realized my skill is translating technology into business and back again.

 For the past seven years I’ve been working in the language analysis space and generally working with data.
 I’ve set up a hedge fund on the back of an experiment with fast-moving data sets, applying AI to trading.

 My most recent business is Deviance, which uses AI to deliver unsearchable insights.
 We help brands and businesses understand how people are really feeling, helping them understand audiences at massive scale – for example, we recently analyzed four billion words and we don’t know of anyone else working with that amount of data.
 Brands can uncover new things about their audiences and start to track them over time and see how attitudes are shifting and changing, which is very important, especially at the moment.